 More volcanoes in Auckland

-There are few other volcanoes in Auckland that are less popular with visitors due to being located further from the city center or being smaller in size or with less breathtaking views from the top, but nevertheless worth mentioning in our list of 20+ Volcanoes to see in Auckland.
+There are few other volcanoes in Auckland that are less popular with visitors due to being located further from the city center or being smaller in size or with less breathtaking views from the top.
+But there are nevertheless worth mentioning in our list of 20+ Volcanoes to see in Auckland.

 Mount Albert (Ōwairaka/Te Ahi-kā-a-Rakataura)